 Molly was raised in one of the most affluent families of Houston, the granddaughter of the CEO of a Fortune 500 company, whose Depression Era work ethic and humble values Molly assumed — even if she was expected to be a housewife and stay-at-home mom.

 Fast-forward to today, and Molly is just one of five members (out of 5,000 of her peers, and the only woman) of AXA Advisors’s Elite Producer Group Steering Committee Board.
 Translation: She is a badass.
-She is also a passionate divorced mom of three whose practice, Well Lived Wealth, helps affluent women (with investible assets of more than $2 million, or annual income of at least $1 million), navigate the fears and fears of having money as an unpartnered woman.
+She is also a passionate divorced mom of three whose practice, Well Lived Wealth, helps affluent women (with investible assets of more than $2 million, or annual income of at least $1 million), navigate the anxieties and fears of having money as an unpartnered woman.